RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

 ## Introduction

-The objective of this project was to retrain a TensorFlow model on images of traffic lights in their different light states.
-The trained model was then used in final capstone project of Udacity SDC Nanodegree Program as a frozen inference graph by IndiConcept team (Rajeev & Malik).
+The objective of this project was to retrain a TensorFlow model on images of traffic lights in their different light states (RED, GREEN, YELLOW & NOLIGHT).
+The trained model was then used in final "capstone project of Udacity SDC Nanodegree Program" as a frozen inference graph by IndiConcept team (Rajeev & Malik).

 IndiConcept team project can be found here: [Drive Safely Capstone Project][capstone project]

 The following guide is a detailed tutorial on how to set up the traffic light classification project, to (re)train the TensorFlow model, avoid common mistake and options available to achieve objective in different environments.

-As reference I've read [Daniel Stang's][daniel stang], [Anthony Sarkis'][anthony sarkis] and [Vatsal Srivastava's][vatsal srivastava] and [Alex] Medium posts on traffic light classification.
+As reference I've read [Daniel Stang's][daniel stang], [Anthony Sarkis'][anthony sarkis], [Vatsal Srivastava's][vatsal srivastava] and [Alex's Lechner] medium posts on traffic light classification.
 I encourage to read through them as well.

-Setting up a training environment in ever changing OS/SW packages and retrain the Tensorflow model is a difficult task.

-This tutorial is Ubuntu friendly and whole project completed on same setup.
-Still tried to cover other working environment along with reference of other's work.
+Setting up a training environment is not easy in evolving OS/SW packages era.
+Moreover, retrain a Tensorflow model is a difficult task.
+This tutorial is Ubuntu friendly, and our training project completed on same.
+Still i tried to cover other working environment along with reference of other's work.

 **Please check the [Troubleshooting section](#troubleshooting) for common issues**